wmeints/effective-llm-applications/manuscript/02-essential-llmops-knowledge.md

 remaining chapters of this book I'll show you how to test LLM-based applications in more
 detail:

-- In chapter 4, we'll look at how to use prompt testing as a form of unit-testing for your prompts.
+- In [#s](#the-art-and-nonsense-of-prompt-engineering), we'll look at how to use prompt testing as a form of unit-testing for your prompts.
 - In chapter 5, we'll use integration testing to validate that the LLM can make tool calls by applying integration tests.
 - In chapter 6, we dive into integration tests for a combination of search and an LLM.